CloudCanal

 The install_on_docker

-Docker Container Orchestration Files: docker-compose.yml file
+Docker container orchestration file: docker-compose.yml file

-- Prepare Docker Environment
+- Preparing the Docker Environment

-Ensure the following ports are not occupied
+Ensure the following ports are not occupied.

 bash ./support/install_ubuntu_docker.sh